 We aim to provide easy and seamless access to electronic information, strongly supporting our teaching and research specialisations.
 The facility offers learning support-focused services such as individual, group and quiet study facilities, computers, and wireless networks to support study and research

-Read the policy in full here: Collection Development Policy
+Read the guidelines in full here: Collection Development Guidelines